Ever since I was a young kid, there was an immense love (and some talent) for music inside of me.

 I WANT MY MUSIC TO CREATE A PLACE WHERE PEOPLE CAN FEEL SAFE.
 A PLACE WHERE THEY CAN OPEN UP.

-It is these guiding reasons that will follow me on the path ahead as a musician, but also as a human being.
+It is these guiding reasons that will follow me on the path ahead as a musician, whereever it leads, but also as a human being.

-There are many forms in which I want to have an impact with my music (& my other art) in the future.
+There are many forms in which I want to have an impact with my music & my storytelling in the future.

 These include, but are not limited to: